FLEXible-FL/flex-anomalies/README.md

 ### Details

-Anomaly Detection with FLEXible Federated Learning: This repository contains implementations of anomaly detection algorithms using the Flexible Federated Learning library.
-FLEXible is a Python library for realizing federated learning in an efficient and scalable manner.
+Anomaly Detection with <a href=https://github.com/FLEXible-FL/FLEXible/tree/main>FLEXible</a> Federated Learning: This repository contains implementations of anomaly detection algorithms using the Flexible Federated Learning library. <a href=https://github.com/FLEXible-FL/FLEXible/tree/main>FLEXible</a> is a Python library for realizing federated learning in an efficient and scalable manner.
 From the study of state-of-the-art research works on federated learning for network intrusion detection.

 This repository also includes: